 Financial instruments - The Company's main exposure to risk arising from financial instruments is its exposure to credit risk arising on cash or short-term deposits, Money Market Funds ("MMFs") and trade and other receivables.
 Cash and short-term deposits are placed with high credit-rated banks which significantly reduces credit risk.
+All deposits are with NatWest which is rated A with Fitch, indicating there is a low associated credit risk.
 Where the operational exposure limit is breached with any bank a daily diversification process is triggered.
-MMFs are sterling denominated and only invest in highly rated short-term commercial paper.